magn3144/mavis1/README.md

 - 'classic' - A classic planning agent using GRAPH-SEARCH.
 Selected by default.
 - 'decentralised' - A planning agent using DECENTRALISED-AGENTS.
 Select by adding "-decentralised" to the command line.
 - 'helper' - A planning agent using the helper agent algorithm.
 Select by adding "-helper" to the command line.
-- 'non_deterministic' - A planning agent using AND-OR-GRAPH-SEACH with a broken executor.
+- 'nondeterministic' - A planning agent using AND-OR-GRAPH-SEACH with a broken executor.
 Select by adding "-nondeterministic" to the command line.
+- 'goalrecognition' - An agent that anticipates which goal other agents are trying to achieve.
+- 'robot' - A physical robot!!!

 ## Debugging